pingcap/docs/data-migration/migrate-sharding-mysql-tidb-less-tb.md

 # Specifies whether DM-worker pulls binlogs with GTID (Global Transaction Identifier).
 # The prerequisite is that you have already enabled GTID in the upstream MySQL.
-# If the upstream database has enabled automatic switch of primary and standby, you must use the GTID mode.
+# If the upstream database has configured automatic primary switch-over between different nodes, you must enable the GTID mode.
 enable-gtid: false
 from:
   host: "${host}" # For example: 172.16.10.81